-People are talking about Isagenix, so we thought it a good idea to take a closer look into the product ingredients, pricing, customer service and clinical support.
+People are talking about Isagenix, so we thought it a good idea to take a closer look into the product ingredients, side effects, customer service and clinical support.
 We read user comments from hundreds of dieters all over the web.
-We took this information and compacted it into the most important details.
+We took this information, summarized and compacted to give you the bottom line.

 What You Need to Know

 To start, Isagenix is a supplement company that offers weight-loss solutions.
 Products from the company include shakes, formulas to flush toxins from the body and energy boosters.
 Some are taken in the morning and others at night.
 One good thing is that you can take the meal-replacements with you to drink on the go.

 The products, introduced to the market around 2002, appear to contain all-natural ingredients, which is always good.
 Isagenix is available by phone and from marketing associates.
 We like the good BBB rating and the company has been in business for more than 13 years, but read on…

 The first thing we are concerned about is prices associated with Isagenix products.
 You can purchase the 30-day weight-loss program for around $350.
 “You can’t put a price tag on weight-loss, but when a company charges two or three times what others are charging there is a problem,” says our Research Editor.
 “Isagenix formulas may help you lose a little weight, but the cost is just too high.”

 “I should have listened to my smarter side before dishing out close to $400 for this product, but I’m only human and fell for the empty promises that their website offered,” according to one customer.

 Another dieter said, “This is an very small jar for the very high price.”